gvwilson/thirdbit/src/fiction/iffy/index.md

 "This is a satellite uplink.
 A *fully functional* satellite uplink," he continued as Uncle Jack opened his mouth.
-"Which means I can spot patches of sea boil with half an hour to spare.
+"Which means I can spot patches of sea boil with half an hour to spare—maybe more.
-Maybe a full hour, if a satellite is in the right positions.
 And *that* means—"

-Uncle Jack said a word that sent Aunt Naggie's hands flying to her mouth.
+Uncle Jack said a word that sent Aunt Naggie's hand flying to her mouth.
 "Ain't no such thing,"
 the *Guinevere*'s captain sneered.
 "Not since the war—everyone knows that.
-The sats are all 'crypted an' th' keys are long gone."
+The sats are all encrypted and the keys are long gone."

-"They are indeed encrypted," Wales nodded.
+"They are indeed encrypted," Wales agreed.
 "But as for the keys…"
 He closed his eyes.
 "Your beacon is GUIN40782, is that right?"